After spending a month drinking the coffee in Vietnam, I seriously don’t know how I can adjust to normal life. I mean it.

 With more time, I would have loved to spend the day aimlessly walking around the Old Quarter, trying to uncover as many of these hidden cafes as I could.
 As refined as their coffee culture is, I’m sure there are many, many more waiting to be discovered.

 Thanks for reading guys and I hope you have as much fun exploring Hanoi’s cafes as I did.
-Be sure to check out our Hanoi food guide as well to find the best places to eat in the city.
+Be sure to check out our food guide as well to find the best places to eat in Hanoi.

 If you’re traveling to Saigon, Hoi An, or Hue, then you may want to check out our coffee guides in those cities.
 Saigon has these quirky apartment block cafes while Hue has its own unique coffee creation in ca phe muoi or salt coffee.